 Remember – just because YOU don’t have a property under contract, doesn’t mean you can’t promote that property on behalf of someone else for a fee.

-If you find an investment opportunity that constitutes the same kind of value that you would have brought to the table with your own properties AND you disclose to your audience that you're promoting this property on behalf of a third-party – this could be another way to earn revenue from your list in an honorable, legitimate way (either through a one-time fee from the third-party, or a commission from them if/when the property sells).
+If you find an investment opportunity that constitutes the same kind of value that you would have brought to the table with your own properties AND you disclose to your audience that you’re promoting this property on behalf of a third-party (and send them directly to the third party, don’t try to facilitate the deal yourself), this could be another way to earn revenue from your list in an honorable, legitimate way (either through a one-time fee from the third-party, or a commission from them if/when the property sells).

 Some people run entire businesses that consist of nothing other than this… and when you’re able to offer this kind of added benefit to your buyers list (in the form of more great opportunities) – why not help them out?

 Again – it’s important to acknowledge that there’s a fine line between adding value for your buyers list and slipping into the territory of spamming them.

 It’s also worth noting that a few states have specific laws against this type of practice (i.e. – selling real estate on behalf of someone else if you aren’t a licensed agent), so be sure you understand what your state’s laws entail before you wander too far into this territory.
 You definitely DON’T want to wander down this path if it’s not legal in the area where you’re working.

 If you’re ever in a situation that blurs the lines between these two territories, think long and hard about what you’re doing – because once you’ve lost the trust of your audience, you’re usually not going to get it back.

 Hopefully, you’re starting to see what most successful investors already know – there is real value in building a buyers list.

 As we discussed, there are MANY ways to go about putting a buyers list together, but not all methods are equally effective.
 In the end, the only way to master this process is to get your feet wet and start learning what kinds of tactics work well with your target audience.